Pearson-Higher-Ed/design/membership-spec/beta/index.md

             content: |
               The scaffolding template will help the teams with sample npm scripts, live reload, CI Integration etc.
         approvers:
-          - Aaron Kaka?
+          - PDA Development team

 -  req: |
+          G1: Responsive Components
+        extras:
+          - name: Explanation
+            content: |
+              Responsive Web Design allows web pages to correctly format on any screen size.
+The application must balance the rich functionality associated with desktop usage with the ability to function on less powerful mobile devices.

+              Principles for Responsive Web Design
+              A flexible, grid-based layout: This allows the layout to reflow to the screen size of any device.
+Uses relative sizing of grids.
+Allows grid layout to adjust to viewport size.
+              Flexible images and media: This allows the images and videos to reflow with the layout.

+        approvers:
+          - PDA Development team

+      - req: |
-          G4: New components should not duplicate the functionality found in existing components.
+          G3: New components should not duplicate the functionality found in existing components.
         type: suggested
         extras:
           - name: Explanation